bpt26/parsimony/2_optimize_starting_tree/README.md

 * longer because I forgot to switch of ml branch length optimisation, and/or because it had TBR moves in as well (which never helped so I turned off)

+The folder `test-spr-radii` contains an experiment that varies SPR radius from 10 to 200, demonstrating that additional gains (decreasing parsimony score) from wider radii plateau at approximately 100.

 ### 2.2.2 IQ-TREE May24 Version
 The below experiments were performed with IQ-TREE 2.1.2 built on May 24, 2021